peeveen/sourcelink-gitlab-proxy/README.md

 2. This seems to prompt Visual Studio to retry the request, this time _with_ an `Authorization` header containing credentials that it obtains from the _Git Credential Manager_.
    > ⚠️ Visual Studio will **only** send an `Authorization` header to an **HTTPS** URL.

-> From a command line, you should tell _Git Credential Manager_ to store your GitLab credentials against the URL of **this proxy**, e.g.
+> Beforehand, from a command line, you should tell _Git Credential Manager_ to store your GitLab credentials against the URL of **this proxy**, e.g.
 >
 > ```
 > /> git credential-manager-core store